 Fernando Oliviera, the black-market transplant surgeon, wets himself as he shoots a zombie.

 Britain Is Only London: Avoided.
 British supreme command is relocated to Scotland.
 Conwy, Wales served as the base of the reclamation of Great Britain.
-The defence of Caerphilly Castle in South Wales is also mentioned.
+The defense of Caerphilly Castle in South Wales is also mentioned.

 But What About The Astronauts?: They all were exposed to deadly levels of cosmic radiation due to their voluntary prolonged stay in space and the sole survivor died days after giving his interview.
 They did it so they could maintain the satellites in Earth orbit and allow the surviving people and nations of Earth to stay in contact, share information, and fight back.

 Call Back: A diver who specializes in underwater zombie combat mentions the Chinese sub that was sunk in an earlier story told by a Chinese submariner.
 Todd Wainio and his squadron come across the church that Sharon the feral child had been trapped in during the Great Panic.
 Wainio also serves with the girl who sang "Avalon" at the Battle of the Five Colleges.
 Arthur Sinclair still hopes to arrest Breckinridge Scott.
+Jurgen Warmbrunn mentions having come across both the psychological evaluation of Stanley Mac Donald and the blog of Fernando Oliveira's nurse in his research.
+Collins mentions MacDonald trying to find his peace among the monasteries in Meteora when discussing war veterans trying to deal with their trauma from the war.
+It's also strongly hinted that the old man Kondo Tatsumi gets his katana from is the older brother of his master Sensei Ijiro.
+A photograph of the old man as a young officer shows he had a little brother that would have been about Ijiro's age.

 Cassandra Truth/Elephant in the Living Room: The Warbrunn-Knight report.
 Features detailed information on the first zombie attacks and forming patterns, and nobody in a position to affect meaningful change even reads it, save, perhaps for Israel.